Bolstering Free Speech at Yale

 The Committee on Free Expression at Yale was created by then President of Yale Kingman Brewster, Jr. following several incidents where speakers were disinvited from campus.
 The intellectual climate on Yale’s campus was such that the Yale College Faculty passed a resolution requesting Brewster “appoint a faculty commission to examine the condition of free expression, peaceful dissent, mutual respect and tolerance at Yale, to draft recommendations for any measures it may deem necessary for the maintenance of those principles, and to report to the faculties of the University…”

-Read the context around the creation of the report and sign a petition calling on Yale to recommit to the free speech principles of the Woodward Report
+Read the context around the creation of the report and call on Yale to recommit to the free speech principles of the Woodward Report

 — Woodward Report